Context engineering

 Maintenance — keeping loaded context healthy over time.
 Compaction, observation masking, and the workshop layer's holistic-rewrite discipline are maintenance.
 Without maintenance, context accumulates debris that degrades reasoning even when token counts are low.

-Distillation — compressing knowledge for a specific task under a context budget — is the main operation these components perform, but not the only one.
+Distillation — compressing knowledge for a specific task under a context budget — is the main operation the first four components perform, but not the only one.
 The bounded-context orchestration model formalizes the machinery: the solve loop where a symbolic scheduler drives routing, loading, and scoping decisions for each bounded LLM call.

 Architectural scope beyond a single call